Zhutovo 2-ye

 Zhutovo 2-ye (Жутово 2-е) is a rural locality (a selo) and the administrative center of Zhutovskoye Rural Settlement, Oktyabrsky District, Volgograd Oblast, Russia.
-The population was 754 as of 2010.
+The population was 754 as of 2010 census.
 There are 10 streets.

 Geography

 Zhutovo 2-ye is located in steppe, on Yergeni, 37 km southeast of Oktyabrsky (the district's administrative centre) by road.
 Samokhino is the nearest rural locality.